tim42/persistence/README.md

 **neam/persistence** is a small utility library that serialize and de-serialize C++ objects.
-It provides multiple backends like a JSON serializer, a verbose serializer or a binary serializer/deserializer.
+It provides multiple backends like a JSON serializer/deserializer, a verbose serializer or a binary serializer/deserializer.

 ## how to build